abhispatel42/CSCI-5408-Project/README.md

 The MNIST database is a dataset of handwritten digits.
 It has 60,000 training samples, and 10,000 test samples.
 Each image is represented by 28x28 pixels, each containing a value 0 - 255 with its grayscale value.

-Here Traditional_methods.ipynb is the file in which I have applied Logistic regression, random forest,etc classifiers to the MNIST dataset.
+**Here Traditional_methods.ipynb is the file in which I have applied Logistic regression, random forest,etc classifiers to the MNIST dataset.**<br/>
-MNIST.ipynb is the file in thich I have applied Convolutional Neural Network on MNIST dataset
+**MNIST.ipynb is the file in thich I have applied Convolutional Neural Network on MNIST dataset**